-There will be no need for you to buy the costly basil plants from the nursery once you see how quickly and easily you can grow your own little forest of basil yourself.
+There will be no need for you to buy the costly basil plants from the store once you see how quickly and easily you can grow your own little forest of basil yourself.

-When planted in the garden, they’re often a magnet for slugs, snails, all kinds of bugs, bunnies and so many other creatures that love it as much as we do.
+When planted in the garden bed, they’re often a magnet for slugs, snails, all kinds of bugs, bunnies and so many other creatures that love it as much as we do.

 It can be a challenge to even grow enough good basil for your own purposes.

 The best way to avoid these problems is to grow the plants in your house.
 Treat them as a house plant!

 Plant the seeds in pots on a window sill or brightly lit table.
 If you have a grow light then definitely use that.
 The little seed sprouts that are pictured here are growing on a shelf with light on only one side.
 That’s why they are leaning over so dramatically in the image above, all I did was turn the pots every day, sometimes twice a day to make them grow straight.

 In the summer all of those problems that go with commercial basil will be non-existent, you’ll get a bounty of basil in any flavor you want with perfect leaves.

 My favourite variety is Genovese Basil.
 It’s the common light green, large leaf type that’s usually found in the non-plant stores.
 It grows beautiful large leaves consistently every time.

 If you are the adventurous type you can choose from a multitude of varieties, flavours and colours of basil seeds that are available, choose from:

 Red Holy Basil